 Lunch, Snacks, and Reusable Water Bottle:

-As mentioned previously, there are no restaurants or stores on the island, so you will want to pack something to eat.
+As mentioned, there are no restaurants or stores on the island, so you will want to pack something to eat.
 Potable water is on the island’s south side, and places to refill your water bottle if you get thirsty.

 A Small Bag for Trash: